yijing-sie/Hashtable/README.md

 > As for generic, **keys** are always `int`, but **elements** can be of any type

-* [hashtable.exe](hashtable.exe) is the executable file that takes input from users and performs the operations accordingly on the map
+* [hashtable.exe](hashtable.exe) is an executable file that takes input from users and performs the operations accordingly on the map
 > For demonstration purpose only, **elements** are restricted to be `int`

 * [Source.cpp](Source.cpp) contains all my code for this project.
 It contains two main functions: